 Nothing seems to quite spark as much interest amongst learner drivers as pass rates.
 It’s understandable.
 After all, who wouldn’t want to have a rough idea of what their chances are when taking the driving test?
 Fortunately for you, we’re just as fascinated by driving test pass rates!

-On a general scale, the national average currently stands at 45.8%.
-As for York test centre, seeing as the Arabesque House location is still new, we’ll give you the pass rates for the old location instead:
+On a general scale, the national average currently stands at 45.9%.
+As for York test centre,check out the table below...

 If Murton Way’s pass rates are anything to go by, learners stand a pretty decent chance of getting their full driving licence at York test centre.
 Though, we’d like to impress upon you the importance of not relying wholly on pass rates.
 After all, even if you head to a test centre with the highest pass rate around, if you don’t put in the work, you won’t stand a chance of passing.